pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-cloud/_index.md

 ---
 title_tag: "Overview of Pulumi Cloud"
 title: "Pulumi Cloud"
-meta_desc: The Pulumi Cloud web application automatically manages deployment state and enables collaboration between developers and operators.
+meta_desc: Pulumi Cloud is a secure cloud service for individuals and teams using Pulumi's open-source SDK.
 menu:
   intro:
     identifier: pulumi-cloud